zengzhuozhen/benchmark-proxy/README.md

 | Benchmark-Proxy-Check-Result-Status | indicate the response status to determine whether request is success |
 | Benchmark-Proxy-Check-Result-Body   | indicate the response body to determine whether request is success   |

+### Response Checker
+example :
+`Benchmark-Proxy-Check-Result-Status: 200` Indicate http request is success that response status is 200 `Benchmark-Proxy-Check-Result-Body: hello world` Indicate http request is success return that http response body is 'hello world'
+`Benchmark-Proxy-Check-Result-Body: @Reg[\w]` Indicate http request is success return that http response body is satisfied with provider regexp rule

 # ReplaceTag

 | Tag       | Example                                                     |